When it comes to deep cleaning, it’s hard to beat an upright vacuum.

 One big issue with these deep cleaners is its sheer size.

 Most uprights available right now weigh more than 15 pounds.
 That’s the price you pay for deep cleaning.

-And with the exception of a few brands like the Shark, most uprights will not be able to clean tight spots.
+And except for a few brands like the Shark, most uprights will not be able to clean tight spots.

-A good quality canister vacuum like the Miele C2 Electro+ is a great option if you’re looking for something that will deep clean carpet and at the same time versatile enough to clean other areas.
+A good quality canister vacuum like the Miele C2 Electro+ is an excellent option if you’re looking for something that will deep clean carpet and at the same time versatile enough to clean other areas.

-We will be looking at several of the best options and how to choose one that will best suite your needs.
+We will be looking at several of the best options and how to choose one that bests suite your needs.

 Our Pick: Miele C2 Electro+

 The Miele C2 Electro+ offers that great combination of power and filtration that not a lot of canister vacuums have.
 It comes with a powerful 1,200 watt motor and a motorized brush that will deep clean carpet with the best of them.
 One downside would be the cost but it’s still cheaper than the Miele C3.

 - Excellent power and filtration